 Respect each other as individuals and adults.
 Keep mindful of your partner’s needs, desires and boundaries.
 Respecting someone demonstrates you feel they are worthy and deserving of consideration and appreciation.
 Receiving respect compliments your self-esteem and adds to your confidence.
 Having mutual respect in a relationship is a core factor that invariably increases romance because you feel accepted for the person you are.

-Offer something to improve his or her day.
-When you have respect for someone, you naturally want to offer something of yourself to make his or her day a little better.
-You can surprise your partner with a favorite meal or outing, or do something as simple as running and errand from his or her list.
+Offer something to improve their day.
+When you have respect for someone, you naturally want to offer something of yourself to make their day a little better.
+You can surprise your partner with a favorite meal or outing, or do something as simple as running an errand from their list.
 The best gifts are your support, time and attention.
 Ask yourself what you can do to be loving and helpful to your mate each day.
 You can also offer the temperaments of patience and understanding.

 Make quality time for each other.
 Busyness can be a romance-buster.
 Just as you allot time to have your car maintained, your hair cut or your poodle pampered, you must schedule uninterrupted quality time to share your life and love.
 Show that you value the relationship and be willing to put some to-do items aside.
 This opens the door to a closer relationship where romance has the opportunity to bloom.

 Appreciate your mate.
 It is important to show appreciation for the little and large ways your partner gives to the relationship.
-Notice their efforts, strengths and the sacrifices they make, and let your partner know how his or her behavior positively impacts you.
-Take note of the contributions he or she makes, and find something each day for which you can say “thank you.”
+Notice their efforts, strengths and the sacrifices they make, and let your partner know how their behavior positively impacts you.
+Take note of the contributions they make, and find something each day for which you can say “thank you.”
 You’ll see that attitude and romance will be improved.

-Negotiate wants, desires ideas and plans.
-Be willing to try something new, and remain open for discussing different views and options.
+Negotiate wants, desires, ideas, and plans.
+Be willing to try something new, and remain open to discussing different views and options.
 Any great long-term partnership is filled with continuous negotiation.
 Be willing to share opinions about what to do or how best to be together.
 Inflexibility and insisting on having things your own way will likely limit your partner’s expression of genuine love and romance.

 Communicate openly.
 The healthiest relationships have open and honest communication.
-Show the other person that you want to really hear him or her.
+Show the other person that you want to really hear them.
 Listen for understanding.
 If one partner feels limited in speaking or sharing, true romance does not have a place to emerge.